There are 30.2 million small businesses in this country. Small businesses comprise 99.9% of all United States businesses.

 As a note, researchers for the Kauffman Index used a representative sample of approximately 900,000 responses to collect data.
 They define “Main Street small businesses” as businesses that are more than 5 years old, with fewer than 50 employees.
 This is different from the SBA Office of Advocacy’s definition of small business.

-A: That depends on which areas of the country you’re looking at.
-The Kauffman Index compiled the top five rankings5 for business creation in metropolitan areas, the 25 biggest states, and the 25 smallest states:
+That depends on which areas of the country you’re looking at.
+The Kauffman Index compiled the top five rankings for business creation in metropolitan areas, the 25 biggest states, and the 25 smallest states:

 The Top 5 Metropolitan Areas: